bookofproofs/bookofproofs.github.io/_sources/history/19th-century/study.md

 * This was at Klein's suggestion but this time Study was keen to go.
 * Study had first met Engel in July 1885 just after he had returned from a ten month visit to Sophus Lie in Oslo.
 * From that time on, Study corresponded with both Engel and Lie concerning his mathematical results.
-* Study's father died in 1888 after a long illness.
 * In July 1888, Study left Leipzig and moved to the University of Marburg where he became a privatdocent.
 * The reader will miss in Study's book Elliott's philatelic detail, Capelli's combinatorial skill, Hilbert's and Alfred Young's steam-rolling genius, but will find instead a breadth of conceptual view and philosophical insight that displays Continental mathematical thought in its finest hour.
 * Study became more and more unhappy at Marburg.